aldrinyim/PNS-glia/README.md

 User will have to install R and Python3 with the specific version number stated above.
 RStudio is recommended for running the R codes.
 The Python libraries can be installed through the Python Package Installer pip3.
 No compilation is required for both R and Python codes and can be run directly.

-For all python codes, the arguments will be shown when executed, for example :
+For all python codes, the arguments will be shown when executed, for example: \
-Bash - python3 module-based_analysis.py\
+Bash - python3 module-based_analysis.py

 usage: module-based_analysis.py [-h] [-s SCRNA] [-c CLUSTER] [-g GTF]\